lemayian23/E-commerce/doc/cla/corporate/dynamic-business-group.md

 Iran, 2023-01-05

-Dynamic Business Group agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Dynamic Business Group agrees to the terms of the ecommerce Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this